mozilla/gecko-dev/toolkit/components/ml/docs/models.rst

 Running the inference API will download the WASM files if needed, and then see if there's an entry for the task in `ml-inference-options`, to grab the options.
 That allows us to set the default running options for each task.

 This is also how we can update a model without changing Firefox's code: setting a new revision for a model in Remote Settings will trigger a new download for our users.

+Records in `ml-inference-options` are uniquely identified by `featureId`.
+When not provided, it falls back to `taskName`.

 2. Model Hub